 #8.
 Choose Your Wording Carefully

-You don’t want to offend anybody with your Messenger bot name, so stay away from any controversial topics; keep things light and fun.
+You don’t want to offend anybody with your Messenger bot name, so stay away from any controversial topics; keep things light and fun — especially in your bot CTA’s.
 Avoid reinforcing harmful stereotypes and don’t use slang terms unless you know for sure what they mean to your target audience.

 Here’s an example of what not to do: